• Skip to primary navigation

 Coconut flour gives this cake a springy, lofty crumb that's grain-free and paleo-friendly

-• Oil adds moisture and keeps the cake soft when chilled unlike.
+• Oil adds moisture and keeps the cake tender when chilled.
 I've tested this with grapeseed oil and sunflower oil which work equally well.
 Paleo-friendly options are avocado oil or mild olive oil.

 • Maple syrup sweetens the cake.
 I like the flavor that darker syrup adds here, but any grade will work.
-As always, use 100% real maple syrup.
-The consistency of the maple syrup is important for the texture of the cake, so try not to swap it for another liquid sweetener if you can help it.
-That said, agave syrup would be the closest in terms of moisture content and sweetness level.
-Or you could use honey thinned with a little hot water or coconut sugar liquified into a syrup.
-For a keto coconut flour chocolate cake, you could try maple-flavored monkfruit syrup.
+As always, use 100% real maple syrup - none of the fake stuff!
+The consistency of the maple syrup is important for the texture of the cake since it adds liquid for the thirsty coconut flour to soak up.

 This easy coconut flour chocolate cake recipe takes just 10 minutes of prep time and 30 minutes of baking, plus some inactive time for letting the cake cool.

 This recipe makes a single layer 8-inch round cake that can easily be doubled for a layer cake or sheet cake.
-Or see this post for coconut flour chocolate cupcakes.
-See notes below.
+Or with a small tweak you can turn it into fudgy coconut flour chocolate cupcakes.

 the eggs have been cracked into a mixing bowl with the oil